gabrielgodoy-zz/structure-angular2-typescript-webpack/README.md

 * Why is my service, aka provider, is not injecting parameter correctly?
   * Please use `@Injectable()` for your service for typescript to correctly attach the metadata (this is a TypeScript problem)

-* How do I run protractor with node 0.12.x?
-  * please check out this repo to use the old version of protractor [#146](https://github.com/AngularClass/angular2-webpack-starter/pull/146/files)

 * Where do I write my tests?
   * You can write your tests next to your component files.
 See [`/src/app/home/home.component.spec.ts`](/src/app/home/home.component.spec.ts)

-* How do I start the app when I get `EACCES` and `EADDRINUSE` errors?
-  * The `EADDRINUSE` error means the port `3000` is currently being used and `EACCES` is lack of permission for webpack to build files to `./dist/`

 * How to use `sass` for css?
  *  * `loaders: ['raw-loader','sass-loader']` and `@Component({ styleUrls: ['./filename.scss'] })` see Wiki page [How to include SCSS in components](https://github.com/AngularClass/angular2-webpack-starter/wiki/How-to-include-SCSS-in-components), or issue [#136](https://github.com/AngularClass/angular2-webpack-starter/issues/136) for more information.

 * How do I test a Service?
  * See issue [#130](https://github.com/AngularClass/angular2-webpack-starter/issues/130#issuecomment-158872648)

-* How do I add `vscode-chrome-debug` support?
- * The VS Code chrome debug extension support can be done via `launch.json` see issue [#144](https://github.com/AngularClass/angular2-webpack-starter/issues/144#issuecomment-164063790)

 * What are the naming conventions for Angular 2?
  * please see issue [#185](https://github.com/AngularClass/angular2-webpack-starter/issues/185) and PR [196](https://github.com/AngularClass/angular2-webpack-starter/pull/196)